Friday, May 28, 2010

 Despite my best poster-hunting efforts, my 'Want List' keeps growing.
 It is good to know what I’m after, but the list can be painful to review.
 There are many posters out there that represent specific events or gigs, such as: Posters that were displayed behind the band during an October 4, 2004 appearance at the Saturn store in Berlin; or the poster for the next night’s concert at Berlin’s Columbiahalle.

+When Duran played the Las Vegas House of Blues in 2001, there was a poster set up on an easel at the venue’s entrance.
+Another one that got away.
 It’s actually a bit funny whenever Duran do a press conference or public appearance – most fans might be glued to the band members, but I’m busy scanning for posters behind the band.
 Occupational hazard, I suppose.
 Let’s not forget the beautiful posters displayed on the wall at the famous Coca-Cola corporate press conference from Sing Blue Silver, where John gets up to declare his Pepsi preference.

+There was also the mint-condition Subway promo poster for the band’s first UK tour in 1981.
+This painful loss taught me that what I really need is a staff of people, perusing eBay’s international listings on a daily basis.
 Sometimes it’s a matter of not knowing what lurks out there to be tracked down.
 For example, I’m always looking for any promo posters from John’s solo gigs, or from his shows with Terroristen.
 I’m just not sure how much promotion was ever done for his concerts.
 My instincts tell me I’ll never be able to acquire everything out there.
 Unfortunately, nobody bothered to tell my blind, dogged determination.

 What compels you to do this, and what aspects of maintaining the archive bring you the most joy?